ED&I

 One of Annemarie's most valuable lessons came from a setback.
 After missing out on a promotion, she took a proactive approach: "I actually said, okay, what do I need to do to improve, to actually achieve it?"
 This determination to improve has been a key factor in her rise to a leadership position at Cook Medical.

 The stories of Fiona and Annemarie are set against the backdrop of Cook Medical's progressive and inclusive culture.
-The company's commitment to equity, diversity, and inclusion (ED&I) is evident in its impressive statistics:
+The company's commitment to equity, diversity, and inclusion (ED&I) is evident in its impressive statistics, according to Cook Medical’s 2024 Limerick Gender Pay Gap Report, women held 55% of management roles and represented 54% of senior leadership teams at the Limerick organisation.

 Reflecting on their journeys, Fiona and Annemarie offer invaluable advice for aspiring STEM professionals: